top of page

 Dr Georgie Constantinou

-Dr Georgie Constantinou, Research Assistant Centre for Maternal and Child Health Research, City, University of London
+Dr Georgie Constantinou, Research Fellow Centre for Maternal and Child Health Research, City, University of London

 I am a researcher in the Centre for Maternal and Child Health at the School of Health and Psychological Sciences at City, University of London.
 I have a background in psychology, with interests in research on parents’ experiences of care including: high risk pregnancy and care for infants and children with serious health complications.
 Through my research I have seen the lasting impact that negative birth experiences can have on family wellbeing and mental health and feel proud to work on the INTERSECT study with such an extensive group of researchers aiming to improve care for families in the future.